 “NTIFE also have the mandate of assessing/encouraging/promoting private and public sector investments.

-“The private sector has continued to make huge investments into the sector while the government in the last 15 years has made little or no investment into the sector.
-We can therefore sate the sector has not grown at the pace expected and this has affected her contribution to GDP of the national economy.
+“The private sector has continued to make huge investments into the sector while the government in the last 15 years has made little or no investment.
+We can therefore sate the sector has not grown at the expected pace, which has affected her contribution to GDP of the national economy.

 “Whilst the private sector is poised to make more investment using technology into areas such as

-Online Travel Services, cruising, Hotels, Mega Resorts, and Casinos among others. the public sector budgets are largely to fund recurrent expenditures.
+Examples include Online Travel Services, cruising, hotels, mega resorts, and casinos.
+The public sector budgets are primarily used to fund recurrent expenditures.

 “Another key objective of NTIFE is to stimulate the activities of Public Private Partnership (PPP) since there is hardly any well-defined structure/ procedure for doing so.